Cmattila/GRASS-NB/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 The *R* package implements the models proposed in the manuscript “MUSC:
-MUlti-level variable selection for Spatially Count data.”
-It enables Bayesian variable selection for regression of negative binomial (overdispersed) spatially indexed count data with and without feature grouping using horseshoe, spike and slab, or when grouping the multi-level group extensions of horseshoe or spike and slab priors.
-It is easily applicable to broader spatial datasets, where the outcome is spatially indexed count data (e.g. State-level cancer incidence counts) with multiple features, and feature grouping (e.g. Population/ SES, Behavior, Smoking, etc).
+MUlti-level variable selection for Spatially indexed Count data.”
+It enables Bayesian variable selection for regression of overdispersed negative binomial spatially indexed count data, with or without feature grouping.
+MUSC supports both standard priors, horseshoe and spike-and-slab, and their multi-level group extensions when feature grouping is applied.
+The package is broadly applicable to spatial datasets where the outcome is spatially indexed count data (e.g., state-level cancer incidence counts) and the predictors may be grouped into meaningful categories (e.g., population/SES, behavior, smoking).

 ## Install and load MUSC